queue-miscreant/chatango-client/README.md

 On startup, the path `~/.cubecli` is created to contain persistent data such as username, room name, and options.
 The directory `~/.cubecli/custom` is also added to contain modules.
 Unless the `-nc` option is specified, all modules in the folder are imported.
-This is where the above-mentioned script comes in.
+This is where the above-mentioned goes.

 Windows (Cygwin):